-- B. Rule 25.5-B shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to remove the reference to Low Water Use Plumbing Fixtures, a definition that has been deleted. - B. Water savings resulting from mandatory District programs, including water savings resulting from the installation of Low Water Use Plumbing Fixtures mandated by the Districtcompliance with Regulation XIV, shall not result in a Water Use Credit, with the exception of Table 4 retrofits.
-Such savings shall be set aside as permanent water conservation savings essential to the District's 15 percent conservation goal approved by the Board in March 1984. - C. Rule 25.5-F-4.b shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to correct the table's name. - b.
-Residential Water Use Credits shall only be granted for installation of the ultra-low consumption appliances.
-Listed in Table 4: Ultra-Low Consumption High Efficiency Appliance Credits. shall list the ultra-low consumption appliances and the quantity of Water Use Credit available for the permanent installation of the appliance.
+- A. Rule 25.5-B shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to remove the reference to the defined term "Low Water Use Plumbing Fixtures" and to replace that with reference to Regulation XIV, Water Conservation, to remove reference to an outdated conservation goal, and to correct the title of Table 4. - B. Water savings resulting from mandatory District programs, including water savings resulting from the installation of Low Water Use Plumbing Fixtures mandated by the District compliance with Regulation XIV, Water Conservation, shall not result in a Water Use Credit, with the exception of Table 4 retrofits.
+Such savings shall be set aside as permanent water conservation savings essential to the District's 15 percent conservation goal approved by the Board in March 1984. - B. Rule 25.5-F-4.b shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to correct the table's name. - b.
+Residential Water Use Credits shall only be granted for installation of the ultra-low consumption appliances. listed in Table 4: Ultra-Low Consumption High Efficiency Appliance Credits. shall list the ultra-low consumption appliances and the quantity of Water Use Credit available for the permanent installation of the appliance.
 This table shall may be amended by Resolution of the Board of Directors.

-Section Eleven: Amendment to Rule 142, Water Efficiency Standards
+Section Eleven: Amendment to Rule 142, Water Efficiency Standards ordinance list the water efficiency requirements in effect at the time the permit was issued.

 Rule 142 shall be amended as shown below, with added language as shown in bold italic type face, and deleted language shown in strikeout type face.
-Amendments codify language adopted in Urgency Ordinance No. 167 pertaining to 2015 changes to the Water Code and to the State Model Water Efficient Landscape Ordinance.
-Water Permits issued prior to adoption of this ordinance list the water efficiency requirements in effect at the time the permit was issued.
+Amendments codify language adopted in Urgency Ordinance No. 167 pertaining to recent changes to the State Water Code and to the Model Water Efficient Landscape Ordinance.
+Water Permits issued prior to adoption of this